LED light bulbs burn out early in Which? testsIkea and TCP bulbs didn't reach minimum life span

 Five types of bulb stopped working before the 6,000-hour mark for the majority of samples we tested.
 The TCP and Ikea bulbs were the only ones sold in the UK – both have now been discontinued.

 We test light bulbs more thoroughly than anyone else.
-Check out our light bulb reviews to discover which bulbs are worth buying and which ones you should avoid.
+Check out our to discover which bulbs are worth buying and which ones you should avoid.

 How we test LED light bulb life span